sh3lk/mx/website/docs.md

 <div hidden class="todo">
 Architecture
-TODO: Explain the internals of Service Weaver.
+TODO: Explain the internals of MX.
 </div>

 # FAQ

-### Do I need to worry about network errors when using Service Weaver?
+### Do I need to worry about network errors when using MX?

 Yes.
-While Service Weaver allows you to *write* your application as a single binary, a distributed deployer (e.g., [multiprocess](#multiprocess), [gke](#gke)), may place your components on separate processes/machines.
+While MX allows you to *write* your application as a single binary, a distributed deployer (e.g., [multiprocess](#multiprocess), [gke](#gke)), may place your components on separate processes/machines.
 This means that method calls between those components will be executed as remote